citizenfx/fivem/ext/native-decls/GetTrainCarriageIndex.md

 * **train**: The entity handle.

 ## Return value
-The carriage index. -1 returned if invalid result.
+Returns the carriage index of the current train, or `-1` if used on a regular vehicle.